hashicorp/design-system/website/docs/components/alert/partials/guidelines/guidelines.md

 ### Ordering of Alerts

-Order multiple Alerts by their importance and impact on the user, with `critical` communicating Alerts that must be resolved immediately, and descending in perceived impact to `neutral`.
+Order multiple Alerts by their importance and impact on the user, starting from `critical`, to communicate an Alert that must be resolved immediately, and descending in order of perceived impact to `neutral`.

 ![Ordering alerts](/assets/components/alert/ordering-alerts.png)